 Scotland, Wales and Northern Ireland

 The differences between English unitaries and their 32 Scottish counterparts which have existed since 1996 are largely titular, though by dint of the supervision of local government by the devolved Scottish Government and the centuries old separate local government system there are some in relation to powers, duties and nomenclature that are too numerous to list.
 The role and structure of the 22 Welsh unitary authorities which have also existed since 1996 are identical to the English unitaries, though some style themselves as counties (Powys), county boroughs (Blaenau-Gwent) or joint counties and cities (Cardiff).
 While they may resemble English unitaries, the 22 councils are under the supervision of the devolved Welsh Government at Cardiff Bay rather than the Department for Communities and Local Government in Whitehall, London.
 Legislation passed in 2021 by the Welsh Parliament aims to forge a new path for Welsh local democracy however by extending the franchise to 16-year-olds and foreign residents and allowing councils to voluntarily amalgamate or introduce proportional electoral systems (as in all of Scotland since 2007)."

 Like Scotland, Northern Ireland has a different legal and constitutional relationship to the rest of the United Kingdom.
-Northern Ireland is currently divided into 26 district council areas, created under 2012 reforms aimed at streamlining the number of local authorities while delegating additional functions (under a decade-long process to decide reorganisation, delayed on several occasions).
-These replaced the 26 districts created under the 1973 Northern Ireland Constitution Act following the 1970 Macrory Review.
-As such, the 26 districts are responsible for largely street-scene, community and environmental services whereas education, social services and housing are administered either by province-wide agencies or nominated joint boards, under the supervision of the Northern Ireland Executive.
-The executive is now overseeing longstanding plans to merge the 26 districts into 11 enhanced local authorities.
+The province has, since 2015, been divided into 11 council areas, created under 2012 reforms aimed at streamlining the number of local authorities while delegating additional functions (under a decade-long process to decide reorganisation, delayed on several occasions).
+These replaced the 26 districts created under the 1973 Northern Ireland Constitution Act, following the 1970 Macrory Review.
+The districts were solely responsible for largely street-scene, community and environmental services, with education, social services and housing administered either by province-wide agencies or nominated joint boards, under the supervision of the Northern Ireland Executive.